shopadvisor-ai/wingman-interview/assignment/frontend.md

 ### **Question #2: Sales Table Modification**

-Enhance the existing sales table as described below:
+Modify the sales table you created in the submitted dashboard assignment as follows:

 #### Desktop View:
-- Convert the table into a **grid layout**.
+- The table should appear in a **grid layout**.  *(You already did it during your assignment.)*
-  *(This step was covered in your prior assignment.)*
 - Remove pagination and implement **infinite scroll**.
 Bonus points for **virtual scroll**.

 #### Mobile View: